Skip to content

 };

 For the binary configuration, replace INSERT_PATH_TO_RESOLC_COMPILER with the proper path to the binary.
-For more information about its installation, check the installation section of the pallet-revive.
+To obtain the binary, check the releases section of the resolc compiler, and download the latest version.

 2. Compile the contract with Hardhat: